opentelekomcloud-docs/relational-database-service/umn/source/working_with_rds_for_mysql/backups_and_restorations/working_with_backups.rst

 Automated Backups
 -----------------

 Automated backups are created during the backup time window for your DB instances.
 RDS saves automated backups based on a retention period you specify.
 If necessary, you can restore a DB instance to any point in time during your backup retention period.
-For details, see :ref:`Configuring an Intra-Region Backup Policy <rds_08_0004>`.
+For details, see :ref:`Configuring an Automated Backup Policy <rds_08_0004>`.

 Manual Backups
 --------------